 Each of the 14 lots provides frontage onto Delray Ridge Lane.
-Lots 7 and 8 front onto the curved portion of the street, thereby allowing a 40% reduction of the minimum 75-foot width, which calculates to a minimum frontage of 30 feet.
-Both lots provide more than 30 feet of frontage onto Delray Ridge Lane.
+Lots 7 and 8 front onto the curved portion of the street, thereby allowing a 40% reduction of the minimum 75-foot width, which calculates to a minimum frontage requirement of 45 feet.
+Both lots provide meet the minimum frontage requirement with the reduction.
 Given the classification of NE 22nd Street and North Swinton Avenue as City Collector roads, the applicant has provided a Limited Access Easement along the south portion of Lots 1 and 14 and the western portions of Lots 11 - 14, so that the front is clearly determined to be along Delray Ridge Lane.
 The Limited Access Easement also ensures that no additional vehicular access will be allowed from the individual lots on either North Swinton Avenue or NE 22nd Street.

-Compliance with the setbacks, open space, and building height are reviewed during the time of building permit for single-family residences, as follows:
+Compliance with the setbacks, open space, and building height are reviewed during the time of building permit for single-family residences.
+All 14 lots will be required to meet the applicable development standard requirements, as follows:

-Open Space (non-vehicular): 25% minimum
+• Open Space (non-vehicular): 25% minimum

-Height (maximum): 35 feet
+• Height (maximum): 35 feet

-Setbacks (minimum)
+• Setbacks (minimum)

-Front: 30 feet
+Front: 30 feetSide-interior: 10 feet

-Side-interior:10 feet